bricklen/gmailnotifier/README.md

 ### Changing the execution intervals
 The notifier check frequency is defined by the interval in the file name (between the name and extension).
 For example, to check every 30 seconds, the file name would be `gmailnotifier.30s.cgo`

+### About the credentials file
+If you fork or build from source, **be sure** to maintain the credentials file name of `.creds_gmail`, or if you change it, make sure to update the `.gitignore` file with the new file name so that it does not get inadvertently committed to your github repo.
+If you end up exposing usernames and passwords in a github repo you're surely going to be in for a bad time.

 #### Gmail App Passwords are preferred over your main email password
 See https://support.google.com/accounts/answer/185833?hl=en